praneel-thoom/chess-opening-intel/README.md

 ## Automated Pipeline

-The pipeline runs automatically every Sunday at 6 AM UTC via GitHub Actions, pulling new games for all sampled players and refreshing dbt models and tests.
+The pipeline runs automatically every Sunday at 6 AM UTC via GitHub Actions, refreshing the player pool and rerunning the full dbt transformation and test suite.
+Full game ingestion runs manually.

 ---

 ## Known Limitations

-- Initial data load covers games from 2024 to 2026; incremental runs add only current-month games
+- Player and game data was accumulated across multiple ingestion runs between June 8 and June 16, 2026, capturing players active across different leaderboard and tournament snapshots
-- Beginner band (400 to 999 ELO) has lower game counts due to fewer active players at that rating range on Lichess
+- Beginner band (400 to 999 ELO) has fewer sampled players due to fewer active players at that rating range on Lichess

 ---